jake-knerr/chess/README.md

 .fancy-btn.btn {
 }

-/* new rule - not overriding - composed component rule not required*/ .fancy-btn::before {
+/* new composite rule - not overriding */
+.fancy-btn::before {
 }